johndrothe/TAvChart/README.md

-TAvChart is a Java/Swing desktop application that generates diagrams showing the normal availability (and lunch hour) for each member of a team.
+TAvChart is a Java/Swing desktop application that generates diagrams showing the normal availability for each member of a team and highlights the team's Collaboration Zone (the time when they're all available).

 <div style="width:600px">